Understanding the Fiji Regions© FijiPocketGuide.com

 Kadavu

-Finally, in the southern reaches of Fiji is the island and surrounding islands of Kadavu.
-Separated 150+ km from Viti Levu across the Kadavu Passage, Kadavu is an island less travelled but doesn’t have less to offer.
+Finally, the island and surrounding islands of Kadavu are in the southern reaches of Fiji.
+Separated 150+ km (90+ mi) from Viti Levu across the Kadavu Passage, Kadavu is an island less travelled but doesn’t have less to offer.
 Those who travel by plane or cargo boat from Viti Levu will be treated to authentic villages, down-to-earth eco-friendly resorts, inland waterfalls and fantastic scuba diving along the Great Astrolabe Reef.

 Learn more about Kadavu in The Complete Guide to Kadavu.